Piano Concerto No. 1 (Prokofiev): Structure

 Described as extroverted, even showy, for much of its length, the concerto begins and ends with the same spacious D-flat theme.
 Its Andante assai section, in G-sharp minor, offers warm, veiled contrast: a quasi “middle movement.”

 Premiere

 The concerto was first performed in Moscow on 25 July, 1912, with the composer as soloist and Konstantin Saradzhev conducting.
 Saradzhev “realized splendidly all my tempos,” wrote Prokofiev afterwards.

+The British premiere was on 24 August 1920 at the Promenade Concerts under the baton of Henry Wood and Frederick Kiddle as a soloist.

 Rubinstein Prize

 The 22-year-old composer-pianist won the Anton Rubinstein Prize for pianistic accomplishments in an 18 May 1914 performance of the work before the Saint Petersburg Conservatory.
 He had proposed his own concerto for the programme, reasoning that, though he may not be able to win with a classical concerto, with his own concerto the jury would be “unable to judge whether he was playing well or not.”
 Competition rules required that the piece be published, so Prokofiev found a publisher willing to produce 20 copies in time for the event.
 The jury headed by Alexander Glazunov awarded Prokofiev the prize rather reluctantly.